liskajiri/wikidata_graph_ml/README.md

 ## Abstract:

 Wikipedia5m is a subset of the Wikipedia knowledge graph.
 Wikipedia's knowledge graph is mostly created by hand, by thousands of volunteers without automation.
-I will try to use Graph Machine Learning methods to predict links between entities, which could make the tagging easier, perhaps fully autonomous in the future.
+I will try to use Graph Machine Learning methods to predict links between entities, which could make the tagging easier, and perhaps fully autonomous in the future.
 Sentence embeddings of each entity are then added to see if the context provides further improvement in classification.
 The hypothesis is that sentence embeddings will add information to the network, which will improve classification.
 ### Contributions
-I have written a custom PyG dataset loader, which downloads data from source, preprocesses it and creates a PyG graph.
-I have tested multiple models, with and without sentence embeddings to assess differences in speed, memory and final performance.
+I have written a custom PyG dataset loader, which downloads data from the source, preprocesses it, and creates a PyG graph.
+I have tested multiple models, with and without sentence embeddings to assess differences in speed, memory, and final performance.

 ## Dataset: Wikidata5m